 Indeed, while it’s true that many local businesses have been busier than ever, in the majority of cases this hasn’t compensated for the loss of their wholesale and events trade.
 For the most part, they have been forced to reinvent in order to survive, rather than capitalise.

-In addition, with no tours, tastings or classes taking place – except via the internet – this has also been another lost revenue stream for businesses such as vineyards, breweries, coffee roasteries and cookery schools.
+In addition, with less tours, tastings and classes taking place – except via the internet – this has been another lost revenue stream for businesses such as vineyards, breweries, coffee roasteries and cookery schools.

 “In truth, most independents work on very narrow margins, so it’s a challenge for many of our much-loved local businesses just to survive,” continues Tracy.
 “That’s why we all need to stand together to help and support each other.